 When it comes to AirPods Pro, Apple brings you a set of stunning cordless in-ear headphones that outperform the classic AirPods – so long as you’re using an iPhone.
 While Apple may not have the greatest sonic performance in its category, the design and function changes and the way the AirPods Pro work with iOS, including the enhanced comfort provided by the headphones, are what ultimately sets the AirPods Pro apart for iPhone users.

-Costing roughly 280 euros, these are a lot more expensive to purchase as compared to the Momentum True Wireless, which comes at 225 euros, although it has no Active Noise Reduction capability.
+Costing roughly $249.00, these are a lot more expensive to purchase as compared to the Momentum True Wireless, the price of which is $299.95, although it has no Active Noise Reduction capability.
 Those using wireless in-ears the whole day, or for several hours a day, may, therefore, have to consider a possible investment – though you should bear in mind that Apple’s AirPods Pro offers an ANC feature, fantastic user experience, beautiful sound reproduction, comfort, and integration with every Apple device.

 Additionally, we also explicitly recommend the AirPods Pro to be used with an iOS device, since restrictions apply when configuring and adjustments when using Android.
 Nor can firmware updates be implemented into Android because the application is only available on iOS.